Levi2229/UpgradeEquipment/README.md

 # Upgrade Equipment (hrr)

 Upgrade Equipment (hrr_) is a watered-down, tweaked version of oempa's Upgrade Equipment Mod.
 While upgraded weapons will still be extremely strong, they won't be as broken overpowered as they could be in the original.
 Kill mobs and bosses for Upgrade Tokens, then use them to upgrade your weapons at the Upgrader NPC!

-Upgrading was tested on the following damage types: Melee, Ranged, Magic, Summon, Sentry (Expanded Sentries), SotS Void, Esper Telekinetic, Calamity Rogue, Thorium Symphonic / Radiant / Throwing)

 # Differences from Oempa's Version:
 - Fixed compatibility issue with newer Calamity versions but ITEMS WILL LOSE THEIR UPGRADE WHEN REFORGING (only when playing with Calamity).